As we wrote in our military pay date schedule, thefirst step in creating a budget is knowing how much you will be paid, and when.

 Military paychecks are generally available on the payment date.
 Payments may hit your bank a day or two later.

-Some military-friendly banks offer military deposits a day or two earlier than the actual paym date.
+Some military-friendly banks offer military deposits a day or two earlier than the actual pay date.
 This is common with Navy Federal Credit Union (if you use the Active Duty Checking Account), among others.
-Here is the list with the NFCU pay days.
+Here is the list with the NFCU pay dates.

-Military retirement pay is handled by the Defense Finance and Accounting Service, or DFAS.
+The Defense Finance and Accounting Service, or DFAS, handles military retirement pay.
 They handle all record-keeping, tracking, payments, etc. Retirees can track their pay on MyPay.

 Log on to your MyPay account and view your Retiree Account Statement (RAS), a two-page document the DFAS issues that summarizes your pay, benefits, and any deductions, including allotments.

-As a military retiree, you’ll receive a retiree account statement each month, along with an annual RAS in December.
+As a military retiree, you’ll receive a retiree account statement each month and an annual RAS in December.
 MyPay makes the previous 12 RAS statements available to you.
 If you want to keep a long-term record, download the RAS in PDF format.

 You can provide your email address on MyPay and opt-in to receive an email reminder each month when your RAS is available.